microsoft/dotnet/Documentation/compatibility/wpf-nullreferenceexception-in-exception-handling-code-from-imagesourceconverter_convertfrom.md

 An error in the exception handling code for
 <xref:System.Windows.Media.ImageSourceConverter.ConvertFrom(System.ComponentModel.ITypeDescriptorContext,System.Globalization.CultureInfo,System.Object)>
-caused an incorrect <xref:System.NullReferenceException?displayProperty=name> to be thrown instead of the intended exception (e.g.
+caused an incorrect <xref:System.NullReferenceException?displayProperty=name> to be thrown instead of the intended exception (
-<xref:System.IO.DirectoryNotFoundException?displayProperty=name>,
+<xref:System.IO.DirectoryNotFoundException?displayProperty=name> or
 <xref:System.IO.FileNotFoundException?displayProperty=name>).
 This change
 corrects that error so that the method now throws the right exception. <p/>